Not a spy in the house-Chinese American scientist Xiaoxing Xi; his daughter, Joyce; and Wen Ho Lee

 But we’re not dealing with science here, just politics.

-, were dropped.
+Members of Congress already called for an investigation and an apology last year, when the charges against Xi and another Chinese American scientist, Sherry Chen, were dropped.
 Although the Justice Department dropped the charges against Chen, her employer, the National Weather Service, fired her.
-In response, Chen has since filed a discrimination complaint
+In response, Chen has since filed a discrimination complaint.

 Community activists don’t think that’s enough to protect future innocent people.